 It’s tempting to look for a villain when it comes to childhood tooth decay.
-And it’s easy to.
+And it’s easy, too.
 When confronted with caries in those early years, parents might blame their kid’s food and drink consumption.
 Or maybe the fact that they don’t brush twice a day.
 But the road to cavities isn’t one big highway.
 As it turns out, it’s a little more systematic.
 It needs a whole systems approach to treating the problem.

 But what is a whole systems approach?
 It means tackling the issue of childhood tooth decay in all aspects.
-Preventing caries in the early years isn’t just relegated to personal oral hygiene or regular dental check-ups.
+Preventing cavities in the early years isn’t just relegated to personal oral hygiene or regular dental check-ups.
 It also involves efforts by local authorities and communities.
 Most importantly, it looks at risk factors and the areas most closely linked to them.

 How, then, do you implement a whole systems approach to combating childhood tooth decay?